Many of us revel in the novelty of having a bird talk back to us.

 To teach a macaw to speak properly, you need to invest many hours of your time into repeating the same words and phrases for them to learn and repeat.

-Macaws mimic human speech, but they also communicate through squawks and screams with their flock.
+Macaws mimic human speech but communicate with their flock through squawks and screams.
 They’ll mimic human words but not in the same tone of voice or accent.

-All macaws have the natural ability to speak, but their exposure to humans and willingness to learn and mimic our words that make them such accomplished talkers.
+All macaws can speak naturally, but their exposure to humans and willingness to learn and mimic our words make them accomplished talkers.

 The earlier in life a macaw is taught to speak, the more likely it is to develop this ability.
-Some parrots just like to copy sounds that they frequently hear, such as the beep of a microwave oven.
-In fact, that’s what usually happens if a parrot isn’t taught how to speak.
+Some parrots just like to copy sounds they frequently hear, such as the beep of a microwave oven.
+That usually happens if a parrot isn’t taught how to speak.

 Of the 17 remaining macaw species, the Hahn’s macaw and blue and gold macaw are the most accomplished speakers.
 The Hahn’s macaw is a good pet for those seeking a smaller pet parrot.